samstav/simpl/docs/Checkmatefile.md

     - protocols: [http, https]
 ```

-Supported constraints are:

-* `greater-than`: self-explanatory (for strings or integers)
-* `less-than`: self-explanatory (for strings or integers)
-* `greater-than-or-equal-to`: self-explanatory (for strings or integers)
-* `less-than-or-equal-to`: self-explanatory (for strings or integers)
-* `min-length`: for strings or text
-* `max-length`: for strings or text (including URLs)
-* `allowed-chars`: for strings and text types.
-Ex.
-"ABCDEFGabcdefg012345657!&@"
-* `required-chars`: for strings and text types.
-Ex.
-"ABCDEFG"
-* `in`: a list of acceptable values (these could also be used by clients to
-  display drop-downs)
-* `protocols`: unique to URL types.
-This lists allowed protocols in the URL.
-  See also display-hints for `encrypted-protocols`
-* `regex`: do not use look-forward/behind.
-Keep these simple so they are
-  supported in javascript (client) and python (server).
-While many of the above
-  can also be written as regex rules, both are available to blueprint authors
-  to use the one that suits them best.
-* `check`: evaluates a constraint using constructs like "if", "if-not",
-  "and", etc...

 And there are special display-hints used to aid a client in rendering and
 validating the url.
 These are `encrypted-protocols` and
 `always-accept-certificates` which are documented in constraints.